edyarr/Twine_Workshop/CheatSheet_I.md

 I recommend using the service [Sound Bible](https://soundbible.com/) so you can get diverse sounds and sound effects.

-**Note**: It’s better to add the audio command at the end of the page as it will play on a loop and won’t execute any other commands set after
+**Note**: It’s better to add the piece of code that handles the audio at the end of the page.
+When we ask the file to `autoplay`, the computer asks the file to play without stop, creating a loop that does not allow other process to get executed.